maukcc/ShapeShiftMold/README.md

 Further explanation in the wiki of this repository.

 This method is licensed under CERN OHL v1.2 by MaukCC.
-All relavant documentation shall be found in this repository.
+All relevant documentation shall be found in this repository.